godotengine/godot-docs/classes/class_physics2ddirectspacestate.rst

 - :ref:`Array<class_Array>` **intersect_shape** **(** :ref:`Physics2DShapeQueryParameters<class_Physics2DShapeQueryParameters>` shape, :ref:`int<class_int>` max_results=32 **)**

 Checks the intersections of a shape, given through a :ref:`Physics2DShapeQueryParameters<class_Physics2DShapeQueryParameters>` object, against the space.

-Note that this method does not take into account the ``motion`` property of the object.
+**Note:** This method does not take into account the ``motion`` property of the object.
 The intersected shapes are returned in an array containing dictionaries with the following fields:

 ``collider``: The colliding object.